Canon T7i vs Fujifilm X-T20

-The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2017.
+The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in February 2017 and January 2017.
 The T7i is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Canon T7i and the Fujifilm X-T20 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T7i – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon T7i.
 Moreover, the X-T20 is markedly lighter (28 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the X-T20 are weather-sealed.